RoboRoka/roboApp/README.md

 # roboApp
-iOs app for controlling the roboroka device over bluetooth
+iOS app for controlling the roboroka device over bluetooth